 As a small business, being an authority in your industry can be a big opportunity for growth.
 It’s a quick way to build a community that will support you and your growth.

 Social proof is a psychological phenomenon where we view a behavior as more correct if we see others doing it.
 This is reflected in marketing as “If more people write good reviews about your product, then more people will buy it.”

 Social media makes social proof easier for small businesses.
 It becomes an avenue for customers and clients to post about their experiences online.
 They get to post about the packaging, their unboxing videos, and their reviews about your product.

 This becomes free advertising on your end.
 Your customers advertise your products to their friends just because they had a great experience.
 Through social proof, this will motivate their family and friends to try out your products as well.

 According to statistics, testimonials were able to increase sales up to 34%.
 At the same time, another study states that 50% of consumers go to a business’s website right after reading a good review.
 This shows that a small business can increase sales and gain traffic to its website by having good social media reviews.

 8. Personalized Experiences

-Since small companies have fewer customers to attend to, a lot of them work on making the purchases more personalized.
+Since small businesses have fewer customers to attend to, a lot of them work on making the purchases more personalized.
 This can be observed in the packaging, small thank you letters in customized envelopes, and quick responses to questions.